DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Background

 In 2016~\cite{kurakin2016adversarial, liu2016delving, papernot2016transferability}, multiple new adversarial attacks were discovered.
-Moreover, the research showed that these adversarial samples are transferable i.e. perturbations that can fool a model can also work on other models trained on the same task.
+Moreover, the research showed that these adversarial samples are transferable i.e., perturbations that can fool a model can also work on other models trained on the same task.
 In~\cite{papernot2017practical}, Papernot et al. showed that adversarial attacks can also succeed under the black-box attack scenario where an attacker has only access to the classification labels.
 In this scenario, the attacker has no access to the model parameters such as weights, biases, classification confidence or the loss, therefore, cannot directly compute or use the gradients to craft a perturbation.
 Instead, the attacker uses the target model as an oracle that labels the inputs and then uses these labeled images to train her own classifier.
 Authors demonstrated the feasibility of the attack on MetaMind and Deep Neural Network (DNN) classifiers hosted by Amazon and Google.
-With 84.24, 96.19 and 88.94\% misclassification rates respectively, they were able to fool the targeted classifiers.
+With 84.24\%, 96.19\% and 88.94\% misclassification rates respectively, they were able to fool the targeted classifiers.

 In~\cite{dang2017evading}, researchers have shown that by iteratively morphing a structured input, it is possible to craft adversarial samples under black-box attack scenario.
 Authors have implemented the attack against a PDF malware classifier and have reported 100\% evasion rate.
 Moreover, the study acknowledges the fact that black-box attack model has a cost of obtaining labeled data from observations and defines and uses a cost function that takes into account the number of observations.
 The attack works by adding and/or removing compilable objects to the PDF.
 Black-box scenario does not assume to obtain confidence scores from the model under attack, only the class output.
+In summary, the AL is an active research area with plethora of new attacks, defenses and application cases emerging daily~\cite{tramer2017ensemble, eykholt2017note, meng2017magnet, carlini2017towards, su2017one}.